-At the time of its incorporation, ChangeSprout Inc. decided to pursue a general public benefit, which is defined as a “material positive impact on society and the environment.”
-As a software company, we pursue this public benefit through our support of the ControlShift toolset and other progressive advocacy tools.
-The toolset, which is used by progressive organizations around the world, allows organizations and their members to work for positive change in their communities.
+At the time of our incorporation, ChangeSprout decided to pursue a general public benefit, which is defined as a “material positive impact on society and the environment.”
+As a software provider, we work to provide this positive impact primarily through our support of the ControlShift toolset and VisitThem.org.

 General Public Benefit

-Our partner organizations and their members work on a diverse range of local, national, and international issues.
-Here are a selection of member-led campaigns that we’ve helped to power in the last year:
+From a more concrete perspective, our partner organizations and their members work on a wide range of local, national, and international issues.
+Here is a small selection of the member-led campaigns that we have helped to power in the last year:

 The results of ChangeSprout’s 2016 assessment, as compared to the previous two years, are below.